smugson/alx-low_level_programming/README.md

-This is a repository for the c programming language
+this is the task on function and loop in the ongoing ALX software engineering programme